jgigault/42FileChecker/README.md

 * macro and static variables declarations
 * makefile rules

-Basic tests with compilation are also available for get_next_line and complete unit tests are handled by the "moulitest" (please refer to the dependencies bellow).
+Basic tests with compilation are also available for get_next_line and ft_printf (beta), whilst complete unit tests are handled by the "moulitest" (https://github.com/yyang42/moulitest) which is automatically installed and updated.

 ## install & launch
 	git clone https://github.com/jgigault/42FileChecker ~/42FileChecker